QuickBooks Blog

 Automate routine tasks

-Using automations to handle repetitive tasks not only saves time, it also prevents accounting errors, misplaced paperwork, and other mistakes common to manual processing.
-Automations increase efficiency throughout procurement and free up the team to work on more important tasks, such as negotiating contract terms and planning supply strategies.
+Using automation to handle repetitive tasks not only saves time, it also prevents accounting errors, misplaced paperwork, and other mistakes common to manual processing.
+Automation increases efficiency throughout procurement and frees up the team to work on more important tasks, such as negotiating contract terms and planning supply strategies.

 Working with even a single supplier involves multiple touchpoints, documentation, and other details.
 This only compounds in time, especially as companies expand their third-party network.